 - the Church Council

 - the Finnish Association for Mental Health

 - the Confederation of Finnish Construction Industries RT

 Homelessness or its threat can face anyone.
 New city, unemployment, substance abuse, lost credit rating or a change in the family situation can affect the living situation.

 Around 5 500 people are homeless in Finland at the moment (ARA 2019).

 In the European scale homelessness is not a major is issue in Finland, but this does not reduce the seriousness of the situation.
 Homelessness numbers go up everytime a social or financial crisis occurs.

 A home for all is the basis of our work.
 We are actively involved as a national developer of the Housing First principle, which is gaining ground all over the world.

-We are also the establisher of The Housing First Europe HUB together with FEANTSA.Read more
+We are the establisher of the Housing First Europe HUB together with FEANTSA.Read more

 Housing First in Finland